“All Work, No Pay”

 Moms would even clean an office, if they worked there.
 But, absent a mother, office workers and Americans at large, must clean up after themselves.

 Break rooms across America hold signs that read: “Your mother doesn’t work here.”
-The new display “All Work, No Pay” examines just that: the implied expectation that women will take care of the housework.
-The display shows that despite making steps forward in the paid labor force, women continue to be responsible for the almost-timeless and undeniably endless unpaid work at home.
-Pockets, aprons, housedresses and a variety of other costumes meant for domestic work from colonial America to the 1990s will be on display.
-Objects from various ethnic communities and classes will highlight how women shared similar tasks across race and class despite the complicated dynamics and inequalities between them.
-Through this display, visitors can see how women have always worked and examine the value and implications of unwaged labor in the home.
+The museum display “All Work, No Pay” examined just that: the implied expectation that women will take care of the housework.
+The display showed that despite making steps forward in the paid labor force, women continue to be responsible for the almost-timeless and undeniably endless unpaid work at home.
+Pockets, aprons, housedresses and a variety of other costumes meant for domestic work from colonial America to the 1990s were on display.
+Objects from various ethnic communities and classes highlighted how women shared similar tasks across race and class despite the complicated dynamics and inequalities between them.

 About the Artifact Walls